onewaylight/dohwan.lee/README.md

 - Embedded System

-  - My first embedded traing kit. looks like this one, it was long long time ago almost 30 years
+  - My first embedded traing kit.
+Not exactly this one.
+Looks like this one, it was long long time ago almost 30 years in a highschool.

     ![Image](images/z80trkit-sm.jpg)